StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

     - [x] You know how to use the RecyclerView class to display items in a scrollable list
     - [x] You know how to dynamically add items to the RecyclerView as they become visible through scrolling
-    - [x] YOu know how to perform an action when the user taps a specific item
+    - [x] You know how to perform an action when the user taps a specific item

 ## Introduction